How To Write a Novella: 8 Simple Steps For a Completed Book (With Examples)

 Novellas typically fall into one of three categories: literary, inspirational, and genre.

 Literary novellas are usually character-driven vs plot-driven, typically a bit “deeper,” and make some kind of point or aim to teach a specific lesson.
-In the examples of novellas below, you’ll find Home by Toni Morrison, which is a strong example of a literary novella.
+Home by Toni Morrison, is a strong example of a literary novella.

 Genre novellas are your fantasy/sci-fi, mystery, and action-adventure stories.
-These are our “just for fun” novellas.
+These are our “just for fun”.
 It’s also very common for erotic romance to appear in novella form since a novella is a perfect length to get to know the characters and world without dragging on unnecessarily.
 In romance novellas, the physical relationship is the focal point of the story.

 3. Carefully plan your novella outline